 Another way to be a good used car salesperson is to avoid answering questions with misleading information.

 For instance, say that a customer notices that a door on a car is a little off-center and has some chipped paint.
 They ask the used car salesperson about it and his/her response is it’s “no big deal” and it can easily be “touched up.”
 In actuality, the car was in an accident and the used car salesperson doesn’t look further into it and doesn’t apologize for not mentioning it in the first place.

 This is a prime example of how a used car salesperson could betray trust by giving the customer the wrong answer and perpetuate the negative stereotype commonly held by customers.

 It’s no secret that there are fees associated with purchasing a car.
 There’s the processing fee, the tax and registration fee, the licensing fee, and so on and so forth.
 However, the dealership isn’t going to advertise all the extra costs.
 This is where a good used car salesperson steps in and lets their client know about fees before they sit down and get ready to pay for the car.

 When hiring a car salesperson it’s important to keep in mind that their function in your company is very similar to what many organizations call a “Customer Success Manager (CSM)”.
 Like a CSM, one of the main jobs of a car salesperson is to mentor and foster long-term relationships with clients.
-Therefore, it’s important that their training provides them with the ability to successfully achieve this.
+Therefore, it’s important that their automotive sales training provides them with the ability to successfully achieve this.

 It’s important to make sure your new car salesperson knows everything they need to know to be an expert on your products.
-Thanks to the Internet, your potential customer is very knowledgeable, and your salespeople need to establish themselves as experts and receive rapport with customers by proving they know everything they do and more.
+Thanks to the Internet, your potential customer is very knowledgeable, and your sales staff need to establish themselves as experts and receive rapport with customers by proving they know everything they do and more.

 When training a new car salesperson, it’s important to familiarize them with how your dealership operates.
 They can learn a lot by just observing the day-to-day operations at your dealership.